 - Drain snake with 1/4-inch or 5/16-inch cable

-- Remove the grate that covers the shower drain, which is usually held in place with mounting screws.
+The metal or plastic grate that covers the drain opening in the shower is usually secured with simple screws.
+Remove the screws and lift away the grate.
 Clean off any hair or debris that may be clinging to the grate.

-- Run the cable on a small drain snake down into the drain opening until it meets resistance.
-Tighten the handle on the tool and rotate it slowly to spin the cable in the drain opening.
+Run the cable on a small drain snake down into the drain opening until it meets resistance.
+Tighten the cable-clamp on the handle on the tool and rotate the handle slowly to spin the cable in the drain opening.
 The cable should begin to auger itself down further into the drain.
 Do not force it too vigorously or the cable may double back on itself.

 - Check to make sure that it is only the shower drain that is clogged.
-If there are fixture drains beyond the shower are also clogged or running slowly, the likelihood is that you are dealing with a branch drain clog or even a main sewer line clog.
-These more serious clogs will require work with a larger drain snake from the main cleanout fitting.
+If there are fixture drains beyond the shower are also clogged or running slowly, you may be dealing with a branch drain clog or even a main sewer line clog.
+These more serious clogs will require work with a larger drain snake, inserted from a main clean-out fitting.

 - Keep an eye on nearby drains.
-If there is another shower or tub on the other side of the plumbing wall, the end of the snake cable may come up through that drain as you feed it down the shower drain.
-Have a helper keep an eye on the other drain for you.
+If there is another shower or tub on the other side of the plumbing wall, the end of the snake cable may come up through that drain as you feed it.
+Have a helper keep an eye on the other drain as you feed the snake.